 7. What if you want to take photos of yourself with your children or a pet?
 Kids and animals move around a lot, and the timer delay probably won’t work well.
 Have you ever heard of PocketWizards?
 They can be extremely useful tools.
 Wire up a PocketWizard transceiver with a pre-release cable, and hook that up to your camera.
 Turn on the trigger cable switch (which is the same as pressing your shutter button halfway) with the camera set to continuous focus.
 Once your kids are smiling or looking at the camera, you can quickly capture the shot.

 8. Alternatively, try to come up with an original place to take a self portrait.
 You can come up with some pretty unusual places to take a photo of yourself that no one else will have thought of.
 This doesn’t mean you have to venture out to the Grand Canyon to get a brilliant picture of yourself, and you probably don’t even need to explore any further than around your house.
 One great example is to put your camera inside your kitchen fridge and take a shot of yourself from there with the fridge door open.
-You probably won’t find any other friends who have a self shot like this on their Google+ account!
+You probably won’t find any other friends who have a self shot like this on their social media account!
 Let your creativity run wild with ideas for places to shoot.

 9. Another option for you if you don’t have home studio equipment is to use a camera with a screen that rotates and flips.
 This way you can see yourself on the small screen before you take the shot (I would still recommend using a small TV set if you have one).